 After you answer these questions, you can adapt the air plant watering regimen to suit your particular needs.
 Here’s what we recommend as a starting point:

-- Every three to four weeks, soak your air plant in room temperature tap water (or rain/pond water if you can find it) for 20-30 minutes.
+- Every one to two weeks, soak your air plant in room temperature tap water (or rain/pond water if you can find it) for 5-10 minutes.

 - After soaking gently shake excess water from your plant.
 Turn it upside down and place it on a towel in a bright space.
 This is very important!
 Air plants will quickly rot if they are allowed to stand in excess water